Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

 Most owners are crazy about their pellet cookers, but some say the flavor is different than they are used to from charcoal and gas grills, and more than one has told me they do not like the flavor because it is too mild.
 They are a minority.

 I have found that using the upper shelf gets more airflow around the meat than the lower shelf.
-I asked the AmazingRibs.com science advisor Dr. Greg Blonder about the problem (he has a MAK 1 Star).
+I asked the AmazingRibs.com science advisor Prof. Greg Blonder about the problem (he has a MAK 1 Star).
 He explained that smoke sticks to cool surfaces and wet surfaces, and the surface of meat warms and dries out after a few hours.
 When he wants more smoke flavor he uses a strong smoke wood like hickory or mesquite, he starts with cold meat, and then he keeps the meat moist by painting or misting it with apple juice or a mop like Lexington Dip or East Carolina Mop or Texas Mop Sauce.
-Read his detailed research on the subject in my article on the Zen of Wood and my article on Basting.
+A awter pan can help because the water condenses on the cool meat and attracts smoke.
+Read his detailed research on the subject in my article on the Science of Wood and my article on Basting.

 The bottom line